Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

-\paragraph{Effective Hamiltonian constraint.} Afters solving the Gauss constraints, the only remaining constraint is the Hamiltonian one:
+After solving the Gauss constraints, the only remaining constraint is the Hamiltonian one:

-As discussed in Section \ref{uniansatz}, we can identify a conserved quantity, which is a first-class quantity w.r.t.~the Hamiltonian constraint.
-In the case of $SU(2)$, this conserved quantity corresponds again a one-dimensional harmonic oscillator:
+As discussed in Section \ref{uniansatz}, we can identify a conserved quantity, which is a first-class quantity with respect to the Hamiltonian constraint.
+In the case of $SU(2)$, this conserved quantity corresponds again to a one-dimensional harmonic oscillator,